minhnguyen250202/Marketing-SuperStore-RFM-Analysis---Python/README.md

 Key highlights include:

-- **Champions represent the largest segment**, indicating a loyal customer base that spends highly and frequently returns.
+- **Champions represent the largest segment**, indicating a loyal customer base that spends heavily and frequently returns.

 - **Lost Customers** also form a significant group, reflecting customers who once contributed substantial value but have since become inactive.